hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 which spoke to me as follows :— "I am lying in the very place where you are preparing the ground.
 Search for me, I am willing to come."
 I awoke after this dream and spoke of it to my brother, when I learnt that he too had a similar dream.
 We, however, had no faith in the dream, as we could not believe that our religious merit was so high.
-But we gave ar account of it to our club.
-The ground was thereupon dug at that place to a great depth, and the image was discovered.
-At this time we two brothers being at a considerable distance from that spot, they came and informed me of the discovery of (the image of ) Maruti.
-With extreme delight we saw that image, which was about a span and a half high The thick coating of red-lead on it dropped away and disclosed the image clearly to our view.
+But we gave an account of it to our club.
+The ground was thereupon dug at that place to a great depth, and the image was discovered.+++(5)+++ At this time we two brothers being at a considerable distance from that spot, they came and informed me of the discovery of (the image of ) Maruti.
+With extreme delight we saw that image, which was about a span and a half high.
+The thick coating of red-lead on it dropped away and disclosed the image clearly to our view.
 It had the Dronagiri mountain in one hand and a gada in the other, while Jambumali was lying prostrate beneath its feet—a spectacle which pleased us most.
 We took the image home and made arrangements to consecrate it with the due ceremony.
 Before finding this